squishydough/soundboard/README.md

 ### Required installs

-Getting AHK to intercept keystrokes from a second keyboard, but not pass those keystrokes to Windows, requires the installation of a couple of tools, as well as some additional updates to the main `SquishySoundboard.ahk` script.
+Getting AHK to intercept keystrokes from a second keyboard, but not pass those keystrokes to Windows, requires the installation of a couple of tools, as well as some additional updates to the `user-settings.ahk` script.

 #### Interception Driver
 In order to get a second keyboard working, you will need to install the [AHK Interception Driver 1.0.1](https://github.com/oblitum/interception/releases/tag/v1.0.1).
 Installation requires specific steps that I will detail below.
 Do not just double-click files in the download or it won't work!